Effective problem solving using SAT solvers

 \section{Conclusion}

 In this paper we've demonstrated how to solve a variety of problems and puzzles using the computer algebra system Maple and its SAT solver MapleSAT~\cite{liang2017empirical}.
+We discussed a number of encodings and ways for improving those encodings, e.g., by using symmetry breaking (as in Section~\ref{sec:latin}) or by using auxiliary variables (as in Section~\ref{sec:clique}).
+We also took advantage of Maple's ability to solve SAT problems not encoded in conjunctive normal form in Sections~\ref{sec:nqueens}, \ref{sec:latin}, and~\ref{sec:15puzzle}.
 Maple code for all the examples covered in this paper (including code to read the output of \texttt{Satisfy} and generate the figures included in this paper) are available for download from the Maple Application Center~\cite{brightapps}.

 The implementations presented in this paper can be considered examples of \emph{declarative programming} where the programmer focuses on describing the problem but not the solution---the computer automatically decides the best way to solve the problem.
 This is in contrast to \emph{imperative programming} where a programmer needs to describe precisely \emph{how} the computation is to take place.
 An advantage of declarative programming is that the programmer does not need to worry about specifying a potentially complicated search algorithm.
-As we saw in the maximum clique problem, sometimes declarative solutions can outperform imperative solutions.
 However, a disadvantage of declarative programming is that it lacks the kind of detailed control over the method of solution that can be required for optimally efficient solutions.